If you grieve losses in advance, you are not alone—or neurotic. Rather, you are experiencing an aspect of your highly sensitive trait.

-I feel the poignant sadness that arises at this time each year as the weather gets cooler and my flowers die away.
+I feel the poignant sadness that arises at this time each year as the weather gets cooler and my dahlias wither away.
 I’ve found myself out in the garden taking picture after picture.

 This sadness isn’t special to autumn, though.
 Now that my parents have been on the planet for eight decades, the reality of loss is on my mind all the time.

 My parents had the four of us before they turned thirty, and I’ve always thought of them as “young:” younger than my friends’ parents, “young for their age,” “young to have grandkids.”
 But now they are well past the age my grandparents were when, kissing them goodbye after a visit, I’d get sad wondering if this might be the last time I’d see them.

 As it turned out, this went on for years, because both of them were very healthy.
 My parents have had their share of challenges recently, but they are still very much here.
 “Still,” says my sadness, “No one can live forever.”
 Why, I’ve wondered, am I mourning them?
 Am I a reincarnation of Eeyore?

 “Good morning, Pooh Bear,” said Eeyore gloomily.
 “If it IS a good morning,” he said.
 “Which I doubt,” said he.